Get a property report and suburb profile for any property in Denistone

 • Is it expensive to live in Denistone?

-Living in Denistone can be quite expensive, particularly when it comes to housing.
-The median house price is currently around $2,407,000, which is significantly higher than many other suburbs in the Sydney area.
-If you're considering renting, the average rent for a house is about $920 per week, while units are slightly more affordable at $765 per week.
+Living in Denistone can be quite costly, especially when it comes to housing.
+The median house price is currently $2,425,000, which is significantly higher than many other suburbs in Sydney.
+If you're considering renting, the average rent for houses is around $962 per week, while units are a bit more affordable at $785 per week.
+These figures highlight the premium placed on living in this desirable area.

-Overall, while Denistone offers a pleasant suburban lifestyle with its leafy streets and family-friendly atmosphere, the cost of living, especially in terms of housing, is on the higher end.
-If you are thinking of living in Denistone, it's essential to carefully consider your financial situation to ensure it aligns with the expenses associated with residing in this desirable suburb.
+Overall, Denistone offers a pleasant suburban lifestyle with its leafy streets and family-friendly environment.
+However, the cost of living, particularly in terms of housing, is on the higher end.
+If you're thinking of living in Denistone, it's essential to consider your financial situation and ensure it aligns with the expenses associated with this suburb.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.